ajomuch92/use-input-handler/README.md

 * Adding more usefull configurations to use the hook (number, trim).
 * Removing allow null configuration.
 * Returning setValue method to manipulate the value as you want(see example below)
+* Adding debounce flag to execute the change after after a number of milliseconds.

 ## Installation